Alcatel Submarine Networks: History

-At the end of October 2018, Nokia and French company Ekinops confirmed that they had been in discussions for several months about a possible takeover of Alcatel Submarine Networks, Nokia's submarine cable business, but discussions ended in April 2019.
-The French government was still looking for a round of financing that could include Orange Marine, in order to protect its strategic interests.
+In October 2018, Nokia and the French telecoms provider Ekinops confirmed that they had been in discussions for several months about a possible takeover of Alcatel Submarine Networks; however, these discussions came to an end in April 2019.
+Around this time, the French government reportedly continued to seek a round of financing, that was speculated to potentially include Orange Marine, in order to protect its strategic interests.

-Nokia and ASN added another cable ship to the fleet, CS Ile d'Ouessant.
-This vessel was purchased in 2019 and had been built in 2011 as the CS Toisa Warrior.
-In 2021, Nokia and ASN added two more cable ships to the fleet, CS Ile d'Yeu and CS Ile de Molène.
+In January 2021, ASN launched construction of the Africa-1 submarine cable to connect Africa, the Middle East, and Europe.
+That same year, ASN added two more cable ships to its fleet, CS Ile d'Yeu and CS Ile de Molène.
+Two years later, Nokia and ASN added another cable ship to the fleet, CS Ile d'Ouessant; this vessel was purchased in 2019 and had been built in 2011 as the CS Toisa Warrior.

-Around 2020, Alcatel Submarine Networks had a 33% share of the global market and had laid 600,000 kilometers of cables.

 By 1 January 2022, ASN had laid more than 700,000 km of cable on the seabed, maintained more than 300,000 km of cable and commissioned more than 200 fibre optic systems.

 On 27 June 2024, the French government announced that it had reached an agreement with Nokia to buy 80% of ASN's shares through the Agence des participations de l'État (APE).
 This decision meant that the 'strategic company' is once again controlled by a French shareholder, after the Finnish group had been considering the company's future for two years.
 The deal is valued at €100 million, drawn from the government's financial holdings special allocation account, whereas the total value of the company (including cash and debt) is €350 million.
 Nokia retains 20% of the capital, but the APE will be able to buy back this share, under conditions that have not been communicated.

-The company holds around a third of this global market, alongside TE SubCom of the US and NEC of Japan.
-Its optical fibre now covers more than 800,000 kilometres of the Earth, almost twenty times its circumference.
-ASN operates in a growing market, with growth expected to be close to 10% a year until at least 2032, according to Global Market Insights.
+ASN reportedly held around a third of the global market, alongside TE SubCom of the US and NEC of Japan; its optical fibre now covers more than 800,000 kilometres of the Earth, almost twenty times its circumference.
+ASN operates in a growing market, with growth expected to be close to 10% per year until at least 2032, according to Global Market Insights.
 The French government completed its takeover of ASN by signing a contract to acquire 80% of the capital on 5 November 2024 in Calais, at the company's historic plant.

+During March 2026, ASN announced that it would invest €100 million into the modernisation of its submarine cable factories in both Calais and Greenwich to enable the production of next-generation cables.